AndyObtiva/glimmer-dsl-web/README.md

 ![setup is working](/images/glimmer-dsl-web-setup-example-working.png)

+You can also mount the `div` elsewhere by passing the `parent: parent_css_selector` option (e.g. `div(parent: 'div#app-container') { 'Hello, World!' }`).

 **Hello, Button!**

-Event listeners can be setup on any element using the same event names used in HTML (e.g. `onclick`) while passing in a standard Ruby block to handle behavior. `$$` gives access to `window` to invoke functions like `alert`.
+Event listeners can be setup on any element using the same event names used in HTML (e.g. `onclick`) while passing in a standard Ruby block to handle behavior. `$$` gives access to JS global scope from Ruby to invoke functions like `alert`.

-Glimmer GUI code:
+Glimmer GUI code in the frontend:

 ```ruby
 require 'glimmer-dsl-web'